lundqvistr/manual_medfak_research_data/manual.md

 #### Archiving
 There are legal requirements for the archiving of completed research projects: _what_, _how_, _for how long_ are typical questions.
 Universities and health care providers have their own implementations for the procedures involved.

-#### Suggestions or style guides for particular software systems
+#### Manuals for particular software systems
 Software used for statistical analyses encompass a range of systems, from spreadsheets to more comprehensive systems specifically designed for statistics.
-If you search for style guides or more general suggestions for how a particular system should be used, you can probably find many sources.
-A couple of examples can be found here, see [Style guides](#style-guides).
+There is a lot of material for almost any software, such as style guides or more technical details for how the system should be used.
+The scope for this document is however a general one, so the main text will not cover details for any particular system.
+There are however some software specific notes for some of the aspects covered in the main text in the [Appendices](#appendices).

 ## Principles for data file organization
 The most important advice is to be as _consistent_ as possible irrespective of the chosen structure.